scepman/scepman-docs/docs/certificate-deployment/microsoft-intune/windows-10.md

 * Intel: 11.8.50.3399

 If you use TPMs with these firmwares, either update your firmware to a newer version or select "Software KSP" as key storage provider.

-Unrelatedly, SCEPman currently does not support Windows Hello for Business as KSP.
 {% endhint %}

 1. Scroll down and enter the URL you have noted